 Once a place of pilgrimage and worship for the Ryukyu kings and queens, Sefa-utaki is the most sacred spot on all the islands.
-Hidden in lush vegetation it was created from coral rocks and verdant trees.
-A wander through the twisting paths will teach you much about the Okinawan people, and hopefully, lead to your own enlightenment.
+Hidden in lush vegetation, it was created from coral rocks and verdant trees.
+A wander through the twisting paths will teach you much about the Okinawan people and, hopefully, lead to your own enlightenment.

 Getting there: Australians can travel from Sydney to Naha Airport Okinawa on ANA Airlines with one stop in Haneda Tokyo.

 This article was produced in partnership with Okinawa Tourism.
-Need more travel inspiration?
-Try these stories.